 Once you've identified an article in a database and you want to the full text, click on the green Find It @ PSU button to see if the article is available from journals in the Library (electronic and print).
-If you see a Download Article link, you can click to access the electronic copy.
+If you see an Online Access link, you can click to access the electronic copy.

 Revising your Search

 When starting out on your search, it's important to review your results and identify ways that you could improve upon your search.
 Revising your search may include:

 - if you are getting too many results, identify a more specific aspect of your topic that interests you, and use this more specific term in your new search

 - if you are getting too few results, you might need to broaden your search terms.